MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/EXPORTFILE-Function-MediaSet.md

 -   If a media in the media set cannot be found in the database, no file will be generated for this object.

 ## Example
 This example first imports two media files \(JPEG image files\) from a local folder to the media set of a record in the table **27 Item** of the [!INCLUDE[demolonglight_md](includes/demolonglight_md.md)].
 Then, using the EXPORTFile function, the media objects are exported to files again in another local folder.

-For using media sets on records, the **Item** table includes contains a **MediaSet** data type field that is named **Picture**.
+For using media sets on records, the **Item** table includes a **MediaSet** data type field that is named **Picture**.

 The example code requires that you create the following variables and text constant:

 |Variable name|DataType|Subtype|
 |-------------------|--------------|-------------|